Visualization Selection Guide

 top5.plot(kind='pie')

-2. Omitting a Zero Baseline on Bar Charts
+2. Skipping the Zero Baseline on Bar Charts

-# AVOID: y-axis starts at 80000, making a small difference look huge
+# AVOID: y-axis starts at 80000, so a small difference looks huge

 ax.set_ylim(80000, 120000)